Skip to main content

 The importance of breastfeeding for you and your baby

 Breast milk is tailored to your baby's needs and contains nutrients and antibodies that protect against illness.
 It reduces the risk of infections such as ear infections, stomach problems and respiratory infections.
-At the same time, it stimulates baby's development and creates a close emotional bond.
+At the same time, it stimulates the child's development and creates a close emotional bond.

 For you as a mother, breastfeeding can reduce the risk of breast and ovarian cancer and help the uterus contract after birth.
-For many women, it's also a special time to get close to their baby.
-But it's not always easy from the start - and it's perfectly normal to need help.
+Many women also find it to be a special time when they get very close to their child.
+But it is not always easy from the start – and it is perfectly normal to need help.

-How to get breastfeeding off to a good start
+How to get off to a good start with breastfeeding

 Skin-to-skin contact is important

-Skin-to-skin right after birth helps the baby find the breast and increases milk production.
-Try to lie with your baby unclothed, preferably as much as possible during the first 24 hours.
-This promotes closeness, calmness and the hormone oxytocin, which is important for both milk flow and attachment.
+Skin-to-skin contact immediately after birth helps the baby find the breast and increases milk production.
+Try lying with the baby without clothes on either of you, preferably as much as possible during the first 24 hours.
+It promotes closeness, calm, and the hormone oxytocin, which is important for both milk flow and attachment.

 Find the right breastfeeding position

-There is no one right way to breastfeed - the most important thing is that it feels good for you and baby.
-The baby should grasp most of the dark area (areola) and not just the nipple.
-The head and body should be in a straight line and the baby should face you.
+There is no single right way to breastfeed – the most important thing is that it feels good for you and the baby.
+The baby should latch onto most of the dark area (areola) and not just the nipple.
+Head and body should be in a straight line, and the baby should face you.

-Try different positions like the cradle hold, the twin position (good for C-sections), or reclined breastfeeding where the baby seeks the breast on their own.
+Try different positions such as the cradle hold, the twin position (good for C-sections), or laid-back breastfeeding, where the baby finds the breast on their own.
 Use pillows or a nursing pillow for support and make sure you are sitting or lying relaxed.

 What do I do if it hurts?

-It's normal to experience soreness at first, but pain and tears are signs that your baby may not be sucking properly.
-This can quickly become painful and lead to avoidance of breastfeeding - making the problem worse.
+It is normal to experience tenderness in the beginning, but pain and cracks are signs that the child may not be suckling correctly.
+This can quickly become painful and lead to avoidance of breastfeeding - which exacerbates the problem.

 Adjust the technique

-If it hurts, gently remove the baby from the breast (insert a finger into the corner of the mouth) and try again.
-Have a nurse or doctor take a look - small adjustments in position or grip can have a big effect.
-If there are sores, you can use purified lanolin or air dry the nipple after breastfeeding to promote healing.
+If it hurts, gently take the child off the breast (insert a finger into the corner of the mouth), and try again.
+If necessary, have a health visitor or doctor take a look – small adjustments in position or grip can have a big effect.
+If there are sores, you can use purified lanolin or air-dry the nipple after breastfeeding to promote healing.

-It's a common concern: "Is my baby getting enough milk?"
-The best indicator is your baby's well-being - do they seem content, have regular wet diapers and are they gaining weight?
+It's a widespread concern: "Is my child getting enough milk?"
+The best benchmark is the child's well-being – does the child seem satisfied, have regular wet diapers, and gain weight?

-Most newborns lose a little weight after birth, but should start gaining it back after a few days.
-If in doubt, your health visitor or doctor can help you assess whether everything is progressing as it should.
-Don't worry about it alone.
+Most newborns lose a little weight after birth, but should start gaining weight again after a few days.
+If you are in doubt, your health visitor or doctor can help assess whether everything is progressing as it should.
+Don't carry the worry alone.

 When breastfeeding needs to be supplemented

-If your baby isn't gaining enough weight or if you don't have enough milk production, you may need to supplement with formula.
-That's okay - the most important thing is that your baby is nourished and thriving.
+If the child is not gaining enough weight, or if you do not have sufficient milk production, it may be necessary to supplement with formula.
+That's perfectly fine – the most important thing is that the child gets nourishment and thrives.

-You can continue to breastfeed while bottle feeding.
-Often breastfeeding can be restored or improved with support and guidance.
-Consult your doctor if you need a plan that takes both you and your baby into account.
+You can continue breastfeeding while bottle-feeding.
+Often, breastfeeding can be restored or improved with support and guidance.
+Contact your doctor if you need a plan that takes both you and your child into account.

-Breastfeeding takes up a lot of time and emotions in the beginning.
-It can be exhausting - especially if you're tired or not getting enough sleep.
+Breastfeeding takes up a lot of time and emotional energy in the beginning.
+It can be exhausting - especially if you are tired or not getting enough sleep.

-Give yourself permission to take breaks and ask for help with practical matters.
+Allow yourself to take breaks and ask for help with practical matters.
 Drink plenty of fluids and eat nutritious food.
-You breastfeed best when you feel good.
+You breastfeed best when you feel good yourself.

-Create a fixed and cozy place to nurse where you can sit comfortably and have everything you need within reach.
-A glass of water, a good book or your phone can make the moments more enjoyable - especially at night.
+Create a consistent and cozy spot for breastfeeding where you can sit comfortably and have everything you need within reach.
+A glass of water, a good book, or your phone can make these moments more enjoyable – especially at night.

 When should I seek help?

-If you experience pain, sores, breast tenderness, fever or redness (signs of mastitis), you should seek help quickly.
-Also if your baby doesn't want to take the breast or is not feeling well.
+If you experience pain, sores, tense breasts, fever, or redness (signs of mastitis), you should seek help quickly.
+Also if your child refuses to breastfeed or is not thriving.

-At Doctors Denmark, we are ready to help you, even without long waiting times.
-We know that breastfeeding problems can feel urgent, which is why we offer same-day appointments, including evenings and weekends.
-You don't have to be alone with your concerns.
+At Doctors in Denmark, we are ready to help you, even without a long wait.
+We know that breastfeeding problems can feel pressing, and therefore we offer appointments the same day – even evenings and weekends.
+You don't have to face your worries alone.